-This is the shooting style you'll see at the Olympics, and is by far the most popular form of Archery.
-There is a range of rounds where targets are placed a different distances from 10 yards out to 100 yards (or 90 metres for the metric rounds).
+This is the shooting style you'll see at the Olympics, and is by far the most popular form of archery.
+Archers shoot at targets placed at various distances, and try to get as close to the centre (or gold) as they can.

 The distances shot range from as close as 10 yards for some junior rounds, out to 100 yards (or 90 metres for metric rounds).

 As well as varying the distances shot, the size of the target face can also change, with smaller target faces obviously being harder to hit.
 Most outdoor rounds use full sized 122cm target faces, but the faces can get as small as 40cm for some indoor rounds.

 Head over to the Rounds page for more information on the different distances, target sizes and scoring zones.

 In this shooting style the idea is to hit a flag in the ground, known as the clout, from a set distance.
 The distances involved tend to be much longer than with target archery, with senior gents shooting at a distance of 180 yards (the distances vary for ladies and juniors, with the shortest distance being 80 yards).